-Begin your morning in the Historic Walker Lake District.
-Say cheers to togetherness with a strawberry sunrise mimosa from The Block Food + Drink.
-Their Biscuits Breakfast Bar features flaky buttermilk biscuits with fun option like the “I’m Eggs Sausaged Biscuit Sandwich.”
-Or try the pacos, three mini pancakes stuffed with cheesy scrambled eggs, hash browns, bacon and green onions topped with spicy pepper jam and maple syrup – yum!
-They also offer several vegan options and a dog-friendly “pawtio” complete with a dedicated dog menu.
+Start your day in the Historic Walker Lake District.
+Say cheers to togetherness with a rapsberry mimosa from The Block Food + Drink.
+Their signature flaky buttermilk biscuits feature fun option like the “I’m Eggs Sausaged Biscuit Sandwich.”
+Or try the pacos – three mini pancakes stuffed with cheesy scrambled eggs, hash browns, bacon and green onions topped with spicy pepper jam and maple syrup – yum!
+They also offer a variety of vegan options and a dog-friendly “pawtio” complete with a dedicated dog menu.
 Snap a pic in front of their Minnesota-themed mural with the words “With love from SLP” and send it to your loved ones.

 Enjoy a late lunch at Yangtze Chinese.
 They’re known for their classic Hunan, Szechuan, Mandarin and Cantonese dishes.
 But on weekends, they especially shine with their expansive dim sum menu.
 In fact, they were named a 2021 Best of Minnesota Reader’s Choice award winner by the Star Tribune!